-When rain takes hold end of June, the church and all that expanse will again be drowned.
+When rain takes hold end of June, the church and the vast expanse round it will again be drowned.

-I've not verified that deaths occurred; a crore is ten million, and if any died the old man's count is garbled and exaggerated by imagination and remembrances of a tumultuous event.
-But I saw the awesome power of Government—that in some circumstances they can arrive at my door and ask me to leave my home because they'll flood it.
+I've not verified that deaths occurred.
+A crore is ten million, and if any died at all, the old man's count is garbled and exaggerated by imagination and remembrances of a tumultuous event.
+But I saw the awesome power of government — that when they wish they can arrive at a hapless citizen’s door and ask them to leave their home because they’re going to flood it.

 Read the follow on post: Return To The Now Drowned Church At Magge